If you need help with your order:

 What if I paid through PayPal?

-Depending on your seller’s shop location and payment settings of their Etsy shop, your payment may not have been processed through Etsy Payments, but was processed through Standalone PayPal.
+Depending on the location and payment settings of your seller's Etsy shop, your payment may not have been processed through Etsy Payments, but through Standalone PayPal.
 If that is the case you may need to open a dispute with PayPal within 180 days of the purchase date to request a refund.
 For more information about the process, contact PayPal directly.

 What if I disputed a charge or filed a chargeback?